Finlay-Wright/aws-secure-landing-zone/modules/account-baseline/README.md

 See [outputs.tf](outputs.tf) for the full list.

-## Common Issues

-**Dependency errors:**
-If you get errors about modules not found, check that the relative paths are correct (`../module-name`).

-**KMS key errors in logging module:**
-The logging module depends on KMS keys existing first.
-This wrapper has `depends_on` to handle that, but if you modify things the dependency might break.

-**Module already exists:**
-If you're converting from the old monolithic structure, you might need to do `terraform state mv` to migrate resources to the new module structure.

 ## What's Not Included

 This baseline doesn't include:
-- **SCPs** - Those are deployed at the organization level, not account level (see `/scps` directory)
+- **SCPs** - Those are deployed at the organization level, not account level (see `/scps` directory) for some suggested ones.
-- **Network configuration** - You'll still need to create VPCs, subnets, etc.
+- **Network configuration** - You would still need to create VPCs, subnets, etc.
 - **Application resources** - This is just the security foundation

-Think of this as the first thing you deploy in a new account, then you build your actual infrastructure on top of it.
+This is just the first piece you deploy into a new account, then you build your actual infrastructure on top of it.